Joseph Lister: Germany

 In 1872, Volkmann sent his assistant Max Schede to visit Lister at his clinic, to learn his new techniques.
 Once Schede returned in the autumn of 1872, Volkmann began to use Lister's new techniques.
 On 16 February 1873, in a letter to Theodor Billroth, Volkmann wrote:

 since autumn of last year (1872), I have been experimenting with Lister's method...
 Already, the first trials in the old 'contaminated' house, show wounds healing, uneventful, without fever and pus.

-In April 1874, Volkmann presented a lecturer with the title: "About antiseptic occlusive bandages and their influence on the healing process of wounds" where he detailed the influence of Lister.
+In April 1874, Volkmann presented a lecture titled: "About antiseptic occlusive bandages and their influence on the healing process of wounds" where he detailed the influence of Lister.
 The lecture became famous in Germany, to such an extent that Lister's antiseptics were established in Germany, faster than in any other developed country.
-At the German Congress of Surgery, the members were so enthused with the results of Lister's work, that they invited him to visit Germany and see first hand the results of his work.
-Lister decided to accept the invitation of a continental tour.
+At the German Congress of Surgery, the members were so enthused with the results of Lister's work, that they invited him to visit Germany and see first-hand the results of his work.
+Lister decided to accept the invitation to a continental tour.

 In the spring of 1875, Lister along with Agnes, his sister-in-law and two nieces left Edinburgh.
-The group spent several weeks in a tour that began in Cannes in France, visited the several cities in Italy and a finished with a four-day visit to Venice.
+The group spent several weeks in a tour that began in Cannes in France, visited several cities in Italy and finished with a four-day visit to Venice.
 The first place in Germany that Lister visited was the "Allgemeines Krankenhaus" (general hospital) in Munich, which was run by Nussbaum.
 A celebratory dinner was held in Munich for Lister, with seventy guests.
-However, it was in Leipzig where Lister received his most glorious reception.
-A banquet was held with between three and four-hundred guests present, led by MC Karl Thiersch.
+Lister received his most glorious reception in Leipzig, where Karl Thiersch held a banquet for three to four hundred guests.
 Lister then visited Volkmann in Halle before visiting Berlin, where the group was entertained by Heinrich Adolf von Bardeleben, who worked at the Charité hospital and was one of the earliest adopters of antiseptics.